 One disadvantage of amalgam is that these types of fillings are not natural looking, especially when the filling is near the front of the mouth, where it may show when you laugh or speak.
 Also, to prepare the tooth, the dentist may need to remove more tooth structure to place an amalgam filling than for other types of fillings.

 Although dental amalgam is a safe, commonly used dental material, you may wonder about its mercury content.
 It’s important to know that when combined with the other metals, it forms a safe, stable material.
 Be assured that credible scientific studies affirm the safety of dental amalgam.
 Study after study shows amalgam is safe and effective for filling cavities.
-The American Dental Association, U.S. Centers for Disease Control and Prevention, U. S. Food and Drug Administration and World Health Organization all agree that based on extensive scientific evidence, dental amalgam is a safe and effective cavity-filling material.
+The American Dental Association, U.S. Centers for Disease Control and Prevention and World Health Organization all agree that based on extensive scientific evidence, dental amalgam is a safe and effective cavity-filling material.
 The Alzheimer’s Association, American Academy of Pediatrics, Autism Society of America and National Multiple Sclerosis Society—all science-based organizations like the ADA—also say that amalgam poses no health risk.
 As with any dental work, you’ll always want to talk with your dentist about your individual situation in order to make the most well-informed choice.

 The Mayo Clinic recently stated that dental amalgam is a safe and durable choice for dental fillings.
 They also note that "there are several kinds of mercury.
 The mercury [methylmercury] found in water that can build up in fish and lead to health problems if you ingest too much is not the same type of mercury used in amalgam."